zweimach/ghc/docs/users_guide/glasgow_exts.rst

 a type-based unrolling of the indexing function.

-You can add explicit phase control (:ref:`phase-control`) to ``SPECIALISE INLINE`` pragma, just like on an ``INLINE`` pragma; if you do so, the same phase is used for the rewrite rule and the INLINE control of the specialised function.
+You can add explicit phase control (:ref:`phase-control`) to ``SPECIALISE INLINE`` pragma, just like on an :pragma:`INLINE` pragma; if you do so, the same phase is used for the rewrite rule and the INLINE control of the specialised function.

 .. warning:: You can make GHC diverge by using ``SPECIALISE INLINE`` on an
              ordinarily-recursive function.